 Essentially, a watershed is the area of land where all of the water that is under it or drains off of it goes into the same place.

 The City of Flint is part of the Flint River Watershed and any water that runs off from any portion of the University property or City eventually flows into the Flint River.
 University of Michigan-Flint is focused on protecting storms drains from all contaminants; and preventing run off of sediment and pollutants from entering navigable waters like the Flint River.
 We need your help!

-The University Outreach, Flint River Watershed Coalition, FRWC, and Flint River Corridor Alliance, FRCA, is a principle leader and partner in our community providing vision, education, outreach, and leadership in the are of storm water management and river preservation/protection.
+The University Outreach, Flint River Watershed Coalition (FRWC) and Flint River Corridor Alliance (FRCA) are principle leaders and partners in our community providing vision, education, outreach and leadership in the are of storm water management and river preservation/protection.
 Visit their web site to learn more about the watershed you live in or how to get involved in various fun volunteer opportunities.